danielpayten/pod-gateway/README.md

    - [client_sidecar.sh](bin/client_sidecar.sh): periodically checks connection to the gateway is still working.
 Reset the vxlan if this is not the case.
 This happens, for example, when the gateway POD is restarted and it gets a new IP from K8S.
+     This also now checks to see whether all other containers have completed.
+In the event that the sidecar is the only remaining container running, it will shutdown.
+This check is completed using [ok_to_end.py].
+     However, for this to run, we require additional permissions from kube.
+Namely, those specified in the SetupEnv.yaml

 - gateway POD:
    - [gateway_init.sh](bin/gateway_init.sh): creates the VXLAN tunnel and set traffic forwading rules.
      Optionally, if a VPN is used in the gateway, blocks non VPN outbound traffic.